Wildfire Closes Parts Of Yosemite As Firefighters Try To Contain Blaze

 On Tuesday, visitors to Yosemite Valley were warned that air quality would reach "very unhealthy" levels.

-California also has a large fire burning in its northern Shasta county, which has burned 4,500 acres and is 24 percent contained.
+California also has a large fire burning in northern Shasta County that has burned 4,500 acres and is 24 percent contained.